john-cuffe/MAMBA2/README.md

 #### NOTE ON CUSTOM SCORING METHODS:

 - If you have a custom scoring method you wish to use (e.g. counting characters, a different fuzzy comparator) include it as a function in _programs.custom_scoring_methods.py_.
-The function must accept as an argument two strings, _and also must handle missing values_ (e.g. by giving a particular value to missings).
+- The function must accept as an argument two strings, _and also must handle missing values_ (e.g. by giving a particular value to missings).
+- {data1_name} and {data2_name} should appear as they do in their respective datasets.

 ### training_data.csv
     - This is the data that will tell MAMBA what you believe is a match and which is not.
 Currently, MAMBA requires a truth deck of matches in order to build off of.
 This file only contains three columns.